How To Cook With Olive Oil

 How To Choose A Good Olive Oil For Cooking

 Different foods call for different oils.
-For salads, fish, pestos, and goat cheese a gentler oil with notes of citrus, almond, green apple, grass, or herbs would be lovely.
-See theĀ Turi.
-For stews, soups, and beans an olive with a peppery finish, notes of green pepper, herbs, and tomato work well.
-See theĀ Lina.
-For BBQ meats, roasted chicken, lamb, or grilled veggies a full-bodied oil with notes of chili, artichoke, and spice.
-See theĀ Avus.
+For example, salads, fish, pesto, and goat cheese pair well with a gentler EVOO with notes of citrus, almond, green apple, grass, or herbs would be lovely.
+See the Turi.

 Clearing Up The Smoke Point